11 Things You Will Want to Know About Sheepadoodles

 6. What does their coat maintenance look like?

-To keep an optimum coat you should plan on brushing 2-3 times a week, or even daily if you can manage the time.
-We recommend to use a combination of a de-matting brush and a regular hair brush to work through their entire coat.
+To keep an optimum coat you should plan on brushing 2-3 times a week, or even daily if you want your dog to look their best.
+We recommend using a combination of a de-matting brush and a regular hair brush to work through their entire coat.

 Sheepadoodles will also need to be routinely groomed to keep their hair trimmed, neat, free from matting, keep their ears clean, and their nails trimmed.
 You can either learn to do this yourself, or as most people do you can take them into the groomer.
 Their ears also can get built up with dirt, moisture, and earwax, so they need to be regularly cleaned to prevent problems and discomfort to the doggie.